 Stockholm is the cosmopolitan capital of Scandinavia and thrives in culture, and the city’s extensive range of museums has something for everyone.
 Learn of a ship lovingly reconstructed 300 years after its maritime disaster, a UNESCO Royal Palace or a tribute to one of the world’s most famous bands, ABBA.
 Take a voyage through time from the Stone Age to the Viking era and more recent centuries at the National History Museum or delve into contemporary art and photography at the city’s galleries.
 Kids will thrive at Skansen petting zoo or the interactive science museums.
 Whether you are travelling with friends, family or on business, take time out of your busy schedule to visit some of Stockholm’s extensive collection of museums.

-A glimpse into one of Europe’s most modern Royal Families
+A Glimpse into One of Europe’s Most Modern Royal Families

-The Swedish royal family are popular with the nation’s residents but also have a strong following outside the countrie's borders.
+The Swedish royal family are popular with the nation’s residents but also have a strong following outside the country's borders.
 To get a glimpse into how they have become one the world’s most admired and modern royal families, visit their properties around the city.
 Dominating the heart of the city, on the edge of the old town, Gamla Stan, you’ll find the baroque Royal Palace (Kungliga Slottet).
 This is the official royal residence but is also open to the public.
 See for yourself how the Swedish monarchy live.
 The building has over 600 rooms and on a guided tour you’ll be lucky enough to see the royal apartments, the treasury and a number of museums on the complex.

 In opposing style, venture a little outside the city to Drottningholm Palace (Drottningholms Slott) on the edge of Lake Mälaren.
 Built in the 1600s, it is a shining example of European architecture from this period.
 As a result, this castle is listed as a UNESCO World Heritage Site.
 The palace is open to the public and highlights include the Chinese Pavilion Pleasure Palace, the Palace Theater and the beautiful gardens that surround it.